Coronavirus: US cuts recommended isolation period | DW | 27.12.2021

 The Centers for Disease Control and Prevention (CDC) cited evidence that those infected with the virus were most infectious during the two days before and then three days after symptoms developed.

+The CDC has also updated the recommended quarantine period for people exposed to COVID-19 who are unvaccinated or who are due for a booster but have not yet received one.

+For those individuals, the CDC said it "now recommends quarantine for five days followed by strict mask use for an additional five days."

-The CDC guidelines, which are non-binding but closely followed by US businesses and policymakers, suggested that the five-day isolation period be "followed by five days of wearing a mask when around others."
+The CDC guidelines are non-binding but are closely followed by US businesses and policymakers.

 There has been surge in cases in the US as a result of the omicron variant.
 But there are concerns over the affect quarantine periods are having on various industries.

 "Not all cases are going to be severe.
-In fact many are going to be asymptomatic," Walensky told AP.
+In fact many are going to be asymptomatic," Walensky said.

 "We want to make sure there is a mechanism by which we can safely continue to keep society functioning while following the science."